 As Mick Fortune, the library IT specialist from the UK, details in our interview, the main role of the librarian hasn’t changed, the media and the delivery methods are all that have really changed.
-Some of these future advancements such as Artificial Intelligence, robots and self-service solutions or rich digital collections may seem distant in the future or even somewhat spine-chilling for some librarians, however, these are a hot topic right now and libraries worldwide are trying to figure out how they should be watching and studying these emerging technologies as tools for the future.#libraries are trying to figure out how they should be studying these emerging #technologies as tools for the #future.
-Click To Tweet
+Some of these future advancements such as Artificial Intelligence, robots and self-service solutions or rich digital collections may seem distant in the future or even somewhat spine-chilling for some librarians, however, these are a hot topic right now and libraries worldwide are trying to figure out how they should be watching and studying these emerging technologies as tools for the future.

 Liz McGettigan says that this aspect is important because libraries must become learning and digital hubs and one-stop destinations to test drive and learn about the latest technology, equalizing access and skills around the new and fast developing technologies from coding, circuit making, self-publishing to augmented reality, 5d digital storage, I- beacon /NFC technologies, solar powering cells and artificial intelligence.
 You can read the rest of our interview with her here.